-On Friday, as WhatsApp turns eight, it has also unleashed a cool new feature that seems to be pointing to a future where the app moves away from text messages, and relies much more heavily on photos and short videos - the ephemeral status update.
+When WhatsApp turned eight in February, it has launched a new feature that seems to be pointing to a future where the app moves away from text messages, and relies much more heavily on photos and short videos - the ephemeral status update.
 This newest feature from the Facebook owned messaging company bears more than a passing resemblance to social rival Snapchat, and the update hasn't just added a new tab for the status in the menu on top of your screen, but also a camera button right in the middle of things, which can be used to update your status, or a contact, or group.
 It's an exciting change, and it's really straightforward too, but in case you have any doubts about how to use the feature, here's what you need to know about the revamped WhatsApp Status updates.

 You mean the line which most people completely ignored, leaving it on the default "Hi there, I'm using WhatsApp"?
 Well, that's gone.
 Put the past behind you.
 According to some people the old text status is still visible, but it's gone for the most of us, so try restarting the app if you're still seeing the old status.
-Rumour has it that it will make a comeback under the name of WhatsApp ‘taglines’ but that’s for another day.
+Of course, the user backlash over the beloved text status made the company bring it back in March.

 There are a couple of different ways to create a WhatsApp status you can do.
 Let's look at them.